Vermont Auto Accident Claims

 Vermont auto accident laws operate on a fault-based system.
 This means that the party found to be at fault for causing the car accident will be responsible for paying for any damages.
 The at-fault driver’s car insurance provider is typically responsible for paying all damages.
 This payment will be up to the amount specified in the insurance policy.
 However, Vermont has a modified comparative negligence standard.
-The injured party may not be able to recover damages if he or she is more at-fault than the defendant.
+The injured party may be unable to recover damages if he or she is more at fault than the defendant.

 Vermont Minimum Insurance Liability Coverage Amounts

 Vermont auto accident laws, like the laws of most states, require that every vehicle be covered by insurance.
 Under 23 V.S.A. section 800, the required minimum amounts of liability coverage are:

 - $10,000 liability coverage for property damage caused by the insured vehicle.

 - $25,000 liability coverage for bodily injury or death caused by the insured vehicle.

 - $50,000 liability coverage for total bodily injury or death liability in an accident caused by the insured vehicle.

 Vehicle owners also have the option to file evidence of $115,000 in self-insurance with Vermont’s Commissioner of Motor Vehicles rather than purchasing liability insurance.
 Vermont auto accident laws require the purchase of uninsured motorist (UM) coverage under 23 V.S.A. section 941.
 UM allows you to recover from your insurance company if you are involved in a car accident and the at-fault driver does not have insurance.
 UM minimums in Vermont are $50,000 per person and $100,000 per accident.

 Penalties for Driving Without Car Insurance in Vermont